allyssonallan/EvoGen_course/Files/filtering.md

 ```
 although you can use your own scripts (and processing the raw reads directly) and other programs as well (e.g. SAMtools).

+Similarly, we can also remove regions of **low complexity** which may be hard to align correctly.

 Another important step you may want to consider is to remove reads from potential **contaminant** sources.
 You can identify and remove reads that align to the human genome (if you are not analyzing human data...) or other contaminats (e.g. bacteria).
 Several scripts can be found for this purpose, for instance the ones provided by Sonal Singhal [here](https://sites.google.com/site/mvzseq/original-scripts-and-pipelines).